Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

 {

 }

 For simplicity, we only implement the above program to prepare a superposition state of distinct elements, i.e., each basis-ket in the superposition state stores $n$ distinct elements (vertex key), each key having a qubit size $m$.
 Note that if $n=2^m$, i.e., we have $2^m$ different vertices having keys $u\in[0,2^m)$, then the superposition state represents a superposition of all the permutations.
-We show a repeat-until-success program of preparing the distinct element superposition state above, with the circuit in \Cref{fig:distinctelem} showing a single quantum step in $P(n)$.
+We show a repeat-until-success program for preparing such a state above, with the circuit in \Cref{fig:distinctelem} showing a single quantum step in $P(n)$.
 We first initialize a single qubit $q_0$, and use $T(j)$ to initialize $n+1$ different qubit arrays, $\overline{q_{j+1}}$, with $j\in [0,n+1)$, and we assume that $\overline{q_{j+1}}$ is an $m$ length qubit array.
-We then apply Hadamard operations to all qubit arrays $\overline{q_{j+2}}$, for $j \in [0,n)$.
-Here, $q_0$ and $\overline{q_1}$ are ancillary qubits.
+We then apply \cn{H} gates to all qubit arrays $\overline{q_{j+2}}$ ($j \in [0,n)$). $q_0$ and $\overline{q_1}$ are ancillary qubits.

-Essentially, we can view $\overline{q_{j+2}}$, for $j \in [0,n)$, as an $n$-length array of qubit arrays.
-The program applies $O(n^2)$ times of $Q$ processes, each of which applies an equivalent check on two elements in the $n$-length array, i.e., we compare the basis-ket data in $q_{j+2}$ and $q_{k+2}$ ($j,k\in[0,n)$), if $j+2 \neq k+2$ (same as $j\neq k$), and store the boolean result in $q_0$ bit, where $0$ represents the two basis-ket data are not equal and $1$ means they are equal.
+Essentially, we can view $\overline{q_{j+2}}$ ($j \in [0,n)$) as an $n$-length array of qubit arrays.
+The program applies $O(n^2)$ times of $Q$ processes, each of which applies an equivalent check on two elements in the $n$-length array, i.e., we compare the basis-ket data in $q_{j+2}$ and $q_{k+2}$ ($j,k\in[0,n)$) to see if their content are equal, and store the boolean result in $q_0$ bit.
 Then, we also add the result to $\overline{q_1}$ and apply the comparison circuit again to clean up the ancillary qubit $q_0$, meaning that we restore $q_0$'s state to $\ket{0}$.
 This procedure describes the circuit in \Cref{fig:subroutine}.

-After we apply the $Q$ function to any two different elements in the $n$-length array, we observe that $q_0$ is back to $\ket{0}$ state, and $\overline{q_1}$ stores the number of same basis-kets between any two distinct elements in the $n$-length array.
-We then measure $\overline{q_1}$ and see if the measurement result is $0$.
+After we apply the $Q$ function to any two different elements in the $n$-length array, we observe that $q_0$ is back to the $\ket{0}$ state, and $\overline{q_1}$ stores the number of same basis-kets between any two distinct elements in the $n$-length array.
+We then measure $\overline{q_1}$ and see if the result is $0$.
 If so, a permutation superposition state is prepared because it means that in all the basis-kets in the prepared superposition, there are no two-qubit array elements $\overline{q_k}$ and $\overline{q_l}$ that have equal key.
 If not, we repeat the process, and the repeat-until-success program guarantees the creation of the permutation superposition state.